FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 The helyOS dashboard is a GUI that helps developers to set up helyOS and to debug the application.
 The default port to access the dashboard is the 8080: http://localhost:8080.

 .. note::
-    In principle, all helyOS configuration can be also done by directly writing the setting tables in the database via GraphQL interface (or SQL scripts); such approach would be useful to automate the initial configurations for a deployment.
+    In principle, all helyOS configuration can be also done by directly writing the settings tables in the database via GraphQL interface (or SQL scripts); such an approach would be useful for automating the initial configurations for a deployment.

 "Yards" View
 ----------------
-In this view, the administrator will register the region where the automated agents (vehicles, robots) are confined, we call it *yard*.
+In this view, the administrator will register the area where the automated agents (vehicles, robots) are confined, we call it *yard*.
 The agents must be connected (checked in) to one yard to perform a mission.

 - **uid:** It is the responsibility of the administrator to provide an unique identifier to the yard.
 Not to be confused with the database id, which is automatically ascribed.

-- **Yard type:** Any word chosen by the developer to define the capabilities for the yard (e.g farm_yard, parking_lot, port, etc).
+- **Yard type:** Any descriptive name chosen by the developer to define the characteristics of the yard (e.g farm_yard, parking_lot, port, etc).

 - **Lat, Lon and Alt:** Geographic coordinates of the yard center: latitude, longitude and altitude.
+(WGS84 reference system)

-- **Metadata:** user-defined JSON field containing any metadata relevant for the front-end application.
-E.g. map zoom level, visible map layers.
+- **Metadata:** User-defined JSON field containing any metadata relevant for the front-end application, e.g., map zoom level, visible map layers.
 It is optional.

 - **Source:** Each yard has one or several map objects associated with.
 The source of the map objects can be a direct data input, a map microservice or a simple SQL initialization script.
 This field is used to specify the name of this source.
 It is optional.